 Most schools start from early morning (about 7:30am) to early evening (about 6pm) with 2 hours lunch break.
 Many schools have evening self-study classes running from 7pm-9pm so students can finish their homework and prepare for endless tests.
 If schools do not run self-study evening classes, students still have to do their homework at home, usually up to 10pm.

 Many schools hold extra morning classes in science and math for three to four hours on Saturdays.
-If schools do not have Saturday morning classes, most parents would send their children to expensive cramming school at weekends or organise one-to-one private tuition for their children over the weekend.
+If schools do not have Saturday morning classes, most parents would send their children to expensive cramming schools at weekends or organise one-to-one private tuition for their children over the weekend.

 The education process in China is very competitive.
-But of course children in very poor families they are not able to even enter into this competitiveness without help to simply stay in school.
-The academic year is divided into two terms for all the educational institutions: February to mid-July (six weeks summer vocation) and September to mid/late-January (four weeks winter vacation).
+But of course children in very poor families are not able to even enter into this competitiveness without help to simply stay in school.
+The academic year is divided into two terms for all the educational institutions: February to mid-July (six weeks summer vacation) and September to mid/late-January (four weeks winter vacation).

 Li had a very difficult childhood